 Tax Package Resource Center

-Nadia Gallimore, Andy Barnes, and Lynn Abramson | Updated July 8, 2025
+Nadia Gallimore, Andy Barnes, and Lynn Abramson | Updated Aug.
+25, 2025

 This resource is educational only.
 Taxpayers may consider consulting a tax professional.

-On May 22, 2025, the House of Representatives advanced a major tax reform package on a largely party-line basis 215-214.
-The Senate followed shortly thereafter with an amended version that passed the upper chamber on July 1st with 51-50 vote.
+On May 22, 2025, the House of Representatives advanced a major tax reform package on a largely party-line basis of 215-214.
+The Senate followed shortly thereafter with an amended version that passed the upper chamber on July 1st, with a 51-50 vote.
 The legislation passed the House again with a narrow margin of 218-214 on July 3rd and President Trump signed the “One, Big, Beautiful Bill Act” into law on July 4th.
+President Trump issued an executive order on July 7th regarding implementation of the legislation, and IRS released initial guidance on August 15th.

 Changes To Energy Tax Credits